By Loren Bornstein

 For the third week in a row, a good friend and bar manager wasn’t getting a single hit from a qualified bartender for his open position.
 On top of working his own bar shifts each week as well as doing inventory and payroll, he’d been covering an extra two shifts, because it was only himself and two other bartenders who couldn’t cover those shifts.
 And he wasn’t alone in his frustration: I’ve lost track of how many hiring hospitality managers have asked me similar questions.
-It seems everyone wants to know where to find the right staff for their bars and restaurants.
+It seems everyone wants to know how to find qualified bartenders and the right staff for their bars and restaurants.

 As a natural networker, I listen to people day in-day out, and help connect them to opportunities.
 Especially because I work in hospitality, I tend to know if someone is getting ready to move around or is looking for a candidate.
 We hear a lot in this industry.
 It’s helped me learn how and where to find the people I need.

 If you’re stuck trying to find a bartender or other team members, here are a few ways to find, recruit, and retain qualified candidates.